 Just a note so there is no confusion as of 3/29/2014 I am inactive so if you hear my callsign it was not me!
+I enjoyed my time on the air as a military operator/instructor and then as a Novice in the 1970s.
+Since becoming active again over the last 10 years or so I find that so many things have changed and I just lost interest.

 As a child I grew up in a Naval community, Mare Island Naval Shipyard in Vallejo, CA (where I was born and raised) and I used to visit the shipyard and the WW II subs that were always offered for display on military holidays.
 Mare Island stored many WW II submarines for many years after the war.
 I was always fascinated by the radio rooms on the subs and surface ships and the huge radio station at the shipyard at the time.
 I retired from this shipyard as a civilian electronics mechanic many years later.
 Just a tip~~if you don't like working on sonar don't go to work on the nuclear subs!
 Sonar is king there.
 I was pretty rare to even get a surface ship into our shipyard during my time there.